Love (band): Reformation and reunions

 After spending six years in prison from 1995 to 2001 for firearms offenses, Lee began touring under the name Love with Arthur Lee, with the members of Baby Lemonade rounding out the lineup.
 In 2002 Michael Stuart (now known as Michael Stuart-Ware), the drummer on the Love albums Da Capo and Forever Changes, wrote the acclaimed book Behind the Scenes on the Pegasus Carousel with the Legendary Rock Group Love.

 Johnny Echols joined Lee's latest group for a special Forever Changes 35th Anniversary performance in the spring of 2003 and again for tours in 2004 and 2005.
 Due to Arthur Lee's battle with acute myeloid leukemia, the details of which were not known by the band at the time, he could not participate in the final tour in 2005.
 Since no one knew of his illness, Lee's decision to forgo the final tour was met with confused reactions.
-The remaining members of the band, led by Echols, continued to perform without Lee, under the name The Love Band.
+The remaining members of the band, led by Echols, continued to perform without Lee, under the name the Love Band.

-Michael Stuart-Ware and Johnny Echols performed with Baby Lemonade at Hollywood's Whisky A Go-Go on June 28, 2006 in a benefit concert for Arthur Lee.
+Michael Stuart-Ware and Johnny Echols performed with Baby Lemonade at Hollywood's Whisky A Go-Go on June 28, 2006, in a benefit concert for Arthur Lee.
 The show included guest appearances by Robert Plant and Nils Lofgren.
-Lee died of acute myeloid leukemia on August 3, 2006 at age 61.
+Lee died of acute myeloid leukemia on August 3, 2006, at age 61.

 In 2009, a reformed version of Love, featuring Johnny Echols, members of Baby Lemonade, and Probyn Gregory of the Wondermints, toured the United States and Canada.
 Michael Stuart-Ware was listed as a member of this act for a time in 2009.
-The group continued to tour sporadically in the following years under the name The Love Band featuring Johnny Echols.
+The group continued to tour sporadically in the following years under the name the Love Band featuring Johnny Echols.
 This group completed a 'farewell tour' of the UK in 2019, but continues to perform in the U.S. as LOVE-Revisited.
 In November 2021, they announced that they would again tour in the UK in 2022, and at some shows would play the whole of their first two albums, Love and Da Capo, in their entirety, as well as Forever Changes.

-Influence
+In August 2024, a new album of unreleased music written by Lee was announced.
+Titled Just to Remind You, the release comprises material recorded between 1990 and 2005 "curated and polished by trusted collaborators".
+Just to Remind You is scheduled for release in 2025.

+Musical style

+Love has been described as psychedelic rock, folk rock, garage rock, acid rock, and psychedelic pop.